About the Slack connectors

 Combine Slack with other tools

-Use the AI chat to connect to Slack, or connect using a pre-made prompt from your app dashboard.Before you begin:
+Use the AI chat to connect to Slack or Slack Bot, or connect using a pre-made prompt from your app dashboard.Using the AI chat

 - Go to your app editor.